zfleeman/ffmpeg4discord/README.md

 # ffmpeg4discord (`ff4d`) -- Target File Size Video Compression for Discord with FFmpeg
 This repository houses scripts and applications to assist with compressing a video file to a desired size.

-`ff4d` takes a video file as its input and encodes it to be less than 25MB unless specified otherwise.
+`ff4d` takes a video file as its input and encodes it to be less than a target file size.
 Discord's free-tier file size sharing limit is 25MB.
 You can change the file's name in a way that trims the file to a timestamped section.
-I created this package to share large NVIDIA ShadowPlay clips on Discord quickly, without the need for a visual editor.
+I developed this package specifically for swift sharing of large NVIDIA ShadowPlay clips on Discord, eliminating the need for a visual editor.

-The `TwoPass()` Class showcases a 2-pass encoding methodology for the `ffmpeg-python` library, which is not well-documented on the web.
-The Class also supports a few FFmpeg video filters, like cropping and resolution scaling.
-It can be used in a variety of different audio/video workflows.
+The `TwoPass()` class presents a 2-pass encoding approach for the `ffmpeg-python` library, which is not showcased in that package's documentation.
+Additionally, the class extends support to various FFmpeg video filters such as cropping and resolution scaling, making it adaptable to a range of audio/video workflows.

 ## Installation